Event Summer School on Autonomous Systems

 Summer School on Autonomous Systems

-This summer school welcomes doctoral candidates and early-stage researchers in autonomous systems, robotics, artificial intelligence, and cyber-physical systems, providing advanced interdisciplinary training at the intersection of Digital Twin technologies, embodied and physical AI, distributed and data-driven intelligence, as well as safety and trustworthiness in autonomous systems.
+The Summer School on Autonomous Systems targets doctoral candidates and early-stage researchers in autonomous systems, distributed systems, robotics, artificial intelligence, and cyber-physical systems, providing advanced interdisciplinary training at the intersection of embodied and physical AI, distributed and data-driven intelligence, as well as safety and trustworthiness in autonomous systems.

 Practical Information